 In August 2011, SynBio, a wholly-owned subsidiary of Pharmsynthez, and the Company entered into a stock subscription and collaborative development agreement (the "Co-Development Agreement").
 The Company granted an exclusive license to SynBio to develop, market and commercialize certain drug candidates utilizing molecules based on SynBio's technology and the Company's proprietary technologies (PolyXen, OncoHist and ImuXen) in Russia and CIS, collectively referred to herein as the SynBio Market.
-In return, SynBio granted an exclusive license to the Company to use the preclinical and clinical data generated by SynBio in certain agreed products and engage in the development of commercial candidates in any territory outside of the SynBio Market.
+In return, SynBio granted an exclusive license to the Company to use the preclinical and clinical data generated by SynBio in certain agreed products and to engage in the development of commercial candidates in any territory outside of the SynBio Market.

 SynBio and the Company are each responsible for funding and conducting their own research and clinical development activities.
-There are no milestone or other research related payments provided for under the Co-Development Agreement other than fees for the supply of each company's respective research supplies based on their technology, which, when provided, are due to mutual convenience and not representative of an ongoing or recurring obligation to supply research supplies.
+There are no milestone or other researchrelated payments provided for under the Co-Development Agreement other than fees for the supply of each company's respective research supplies based on their technology, which, when provided, are due to mutual convenience and not representative of an ongoing or recurring obligation to supply research supplies.
 Serum Institute of India Limited ("Serum Institute") has agreed to directly provide the research supplies to SynBio, where the Company is not liable for any failure to supply the research supplies as a result of any act or fault of Serum Institute.
-Upon successful commercialization of any resultant products, the Company is entitled to receive low double digit royalties on sales in certain territories and pay royalties to SynBio for sales outside those certain territories, subject to the terms of the Co-Development Agreement.
+Upon successful commercialization of any resultant products, the Company is entitled to receive a 10% royalty on sales in certain territories and pay royalties to SynBio for sales outside those certain territories, subject to the terms of the Co-Development Agreement.
+Effective December 20, 2021, SynBio assigned the Co-Development Agreement to Pharmsynthez.

-Through December 31, 2020, SynBio continued to engage in research and development activities with no resultant commercial products.
-In December 2020, Pharmsynthez reported positive data from SynBio's Phase 3 clinical study of Epolong, a treatment for anemia in patients with chronic kidney disease leveraging the Company's PolyXen technology.
+Through December 31, 2021, Pharmsynthez continued to engage in research and development activities with no resultant commercial products.
+In December 2020, Pharmsynthez reported positive data from its Phase 3 clinical study of Epolong, a treatment for anemia in patients with chronic kidney disease leveraging the Company's PolyXen technology.
 In February 2021, Pharmsynthez reported in a press release that it had started the registration phase of Epolong by filing a registration dossier to obtain approval in Russia.
-Pharmsynthez reported in its press release that it expects that the Russian stage of registration activities will be completed in 2021 and that it will be able to start production of the product as early as the first quarter of 2022.
-The Company did not recognize revenue in connection with the Co-Development Agreement during the years ended December 31, 2020 and 2019.
+Pharmsynthez had reported in its press release that it expected that the Russian stage of registration activities would be completed in 2021 and that it would be able to start production of the product as early as the first quarter of 2022.
+Pharmsynthez has not informed the Company that the registration process has been completed or that production of the product has commenced.
+The Company did not recognize revenue in connection with the Co-Development Agreement during the years ended December 31, 2021 and 2020.